brettz9/es-file-traverse/README.md

         a native `node_mod_a`, should use fixed paths for child processes.
         Could, however, whitelist certain trusted native executables, albeit with a potential risk of namespace conflicts.

+    1. Ensure can check any extension found for an imported/required file, not just those at command line.
         With a need to follow through the individual files anyways, we can also check along the way whether this is strict mode file or not, and lint that file accordingly, avoiding undue parsing failures.